-Assayas mined aspects of his own youthful exploits for this punk-ish story of wayward teens, which plays out with little concern for narrative momentum but effectively emulates the restless mood of its lost protagonists.
-For years Cold Water, with its tale of greasy-haired adolescents – Virginie Ledoyen and Cyprien Fouquet – caught in a doomed love affair, was unavailable due to issues with music rights (a recent Criterion restoration has brought it back into circulation where it belongs).
-The film meanders in a loose story of inter-generational conflict, while its centrepiece – a party in a crumbling mansion, backed with famous tracks from Alice Cooper, Bob Dylan, Leonard Cohen – has Assayas' frenetic camera painting a bonfire as the most cathartic act of teenage liberation.
+Assayas mined aspects of his own youthful exploits for this punk-ish story of wayward teens.
+It unfolds with little concern for narrative momentum but effectively emulates the restless mood of its lost protagonists, played here by Virginie Ledoyen and Cyprien Fouquet.
+For years, Cold Water and its tale of greasy-haired adolescents caught in a doomed love affair was unavailable due to issues with music rights, though a recent Criterion restoration has brought it back into circulation where it belongs.
+The film meanders in a loose story of inter-generational conflict, while its unforgettable centrepiece – a party in a crumbling mansion, backed with famous tracks from Alice Cooper, Bob Dylan, and Leonard Cohen – has Assayas' frenetic camera painting a bonfire as a cathartic act of teenage liberation.
 All the way to its bleak ending, Cold Water captures the aching of young, frustrated, and enigmatic hearts with extraordinary empathy.

 Irma Veep (1996)